mph-/lcapy/doc/install.rst

 - For schematic drawing you need pdflatex, the circuitikz package (https://www.ctan.org/pkg/circuitikz), the imagemagick convert program (http://www.imagemagick.org/), and ghostscript (http://www.ghostscript.com/).

+- For nice rendering of maths you need mathjax (https://www.mathjax.org/).
+This is not essential, if it is not loaded then an active internet connection is required.

 - Lcapy can be downloaded from https://github.com/mph-/lcapy using git or as a .zip file.